cvicens/atomic-fruit-service/README.md

 As we have done several times before, from a different terminal or using a browser try this url: http://localhost:8080/fruit

-Now, without stopping our application, change the value of `greetings.message` from hello to something different.
+Now, without stopping our application, change the value of `hello.message` from hello to something different.
 Save the aplication.propertlies file and try again.
 This time the result should be different.

-Return the value of `greetings.message` back to `hello` and stop the app with Ctrl+C
+**WARNING:** Return the value of `hello.message` back to `hello` and stop the app with Ctrl+C

 # Adding a Data Base to our application